Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    4. Cleaned up the informative sections
    5. Updated the diagrams including the fixes
    6. Updated/simplified the text for the examples
-   7. fixed references pointing to specs
+   7. Fixed several references (including new/updated section numbers)

 # Acknowledgements # {#contributors}